OCCRL Staff and Affiliates

 Nexi R. Delgado

-Research Associate, Community College Equity Assessment Lab (CCEAL), San Diego State University
+Research Associate, Community College Equity Assessment Lab (CCEAL) at San Diego State University

 Nexi R. Delgado is currently a doctoral student in the Joint Ph.D.
 Program in Education offered by San Diego State University and Claremont Graduate University.
+He is on the research team for the NSF Collaborative Research Grant: Transitioning Learners to Calculus in Community Colleges (TLC3).
 He has a Master’s of Science in Public Health from the University of California Los Angeles and a Bachelor's in Psychology from the University of California Davis.
-Currently he is working at the Community College Equity Assessment Lab (CCEAL) and collaborates with others to design studies, validate research instruments, aide with webinars and reports .
-Currently he is working with CCEAL to understand the effects of community college campus design on student group participation and engagement.
+Currently he has an appointment at the Community College Equity Assessment Lab (CCEAL) and collaborates with others to design studies, validate research instruments, aide with webinars and reports.
+In addition, he is working with CCEAL to understand the effects of community college campus design on student group participation and engagement.

-Research Associate, Community College Equity Assessment Lab (CCEAL), San Diego State University
+Research Associate, Community College Equity Assessment Lab (CCEAL) at San Diego State University

-Stephanie Estrada is a Research Associate for the Community College Equity Assessment Lab (CCEAL) – Minority Male Community College Collaborative (M2C3) and undergraduate student in Urban Studies at San Diego State University.
+Stephanie Estrada is a research associate for the Community College Equity Assessment Lab (CCEAL) – Minority Male Community College Collaborative (M2C3) and undergraduate student in Urban Studies at San Diego State University.
+Stephanie serves on the research team for the NSF Collaborative Research Grant: Transitioning Learners to Calculus in Community Colleges (TLC3).

 Asia Fuller Hamilton

-Asia Fuller Hamilton is a research assistant for the Pathways Resource Center (PRC).
+Asia Fuller Hamilton is an associate supporting OCCRL work related to gender and racial equity, college readiness, and advanced placement.
 Ms. Fuller Hamilton is currently a PhD student at the University of Illinois at Urbana Champaign in Education Policy, Organization and Leadership in the division of Educational Administration and Leadership.
 Ms. Fuller Hamilton received her MEd in Educational Organization and Leadership from the University of Illinois at Urbana-Champaign.
 Her research focus involves understanding and improving the cultural competencies of school leaders, with an emphasis on issues of equity.
-Prior to working with PRC, Ms. Fuller Hamilton has served in the Champaign Unit 4 school district as an educator and administrator, most recently as the Principal of Booker T. Washington STEM Academy in Champaign, IL.
+From 2014-2016 Mrs. Fuller Hamilton was a research assistant with the Pathways Resource Center (PRC).
+Prior to working with PRC, Mrs. Fuller Hamilton served in the Champaign Unit 4 school district as an educator and administrator, most recently as the Principal of Booker T. Washington STEM Academy in Champaign, IL.

-Chaddrick Gallaway is a research assistant working on the Pathways to Results project at the Office of Community College Research and Leadership (OCCRL).
+Chaddrick Gallaway works on the Pathways to Results project at the Office of Community College Research and Leadership (OCCRL).
 Mr. Gallaway is a PhD student in Education Policy Organization and Leadership at the University of Illinois Urbana-Champaign.
 He received a BA in Sociology and minor in Community Action and Social Change at The University of Michigan, where he also worked as an undergraduate researcher for The Program on Intergroup Relations.
 Prior to working with OCCRL, Mr. Gallaway taught middle school in New Orleans.
 His research interests include intergroup relations within higher education, diversity education, and charter schools.

-Research Scientist, Office of Strategy and Policy, University of Texas at Austin
+Research Scientist, Office of Strategy and Policy at University of Texas at Austin

 Edmund H. Graham